Seasonal Calendar

 Despite Heartsgiving falling during Dark Year, it is often seen as the advent of Bright Year as it boarders the month of March.
 Because of this, many are often feeling more hopeful and happy, seeing as the snow begins to melt and greenery slowly returns to the world around them.
 This often makes the hearts of Draken and Nyulop swell with excitement and passion!

 Because of this, feelings are often expressed more openly, and as such a focus on both platonic and romantic love is praised.
-Customs arose to match this seemingly universal feeling, with the sending of gifts, the catching of
+Customs arose to match this seemingly universal feeling, with the sending of gifts, the catching of Heart Bettas and the harvesting of freshly growing Heart's Desires.
+Baking is an especially popular pastime during Heartsgiving, and the idea of giving baked goods to loved ones is extremely popular.

 It is not uncommon to see Draken and Nyulop showering their loved ones with praise, gifts and affection.
 What better way to usher in Bright Year than to fill the world with love, positivity and happiness!